 In the past 60 years, 82% of China’s glaciers have receded, contributing to an increase in coastal sea levels at a rate of 2.5 mm/year since the 1950s.
 Higher sea levels will affect nearly 1,300 coastal townships by 2050 and increase the odds of damaging floods from storm surges.

-China faces serious problems from overfishing in coastal waters.
-During the past four decades, the quality and diversity of the country’s fisheries has declined significantly, resulting in a loss of economic benefits and livelihoods and a risk of collapse for the fisheries.
+China faces problems from overfishing in coastal waters.
+During the past four decades, the quality and diversity of the country’s fisheries have declined, resulting in a loss of economic benefits and livelihoods, and risk for the fisheries.

 In 2014, only eight of the 74 Chinese cities monitored by the central government met official minimum standards for air quality.
-Air pollution contributes to an increased risk of death, and it increases the risk of respiratory symptoms and diseases such as asthma.
+Air pollution increases the risk of respiratory symptoms and diseases such as asthma.